svenjungnickel/hayahaycafe/content/pages/data-privacy.md

 **The right to data portability** - You have the right to request that we transfer the data that we have collected to another organization, or directly to you, under certain conditions.

 If you make a request, we have one month to respond to you.
-If you would like to exercise any of these rights, please contact us at our email: <a href="mailto:hayahaycafe@gmail.com">hayahaycafe@gmail.com</a>
+If you would like to exercise any of these rights, please contact us at our email: <a href="mailto:hayahaycafe@gmail.com" aria-label="email address">hayahaycafe@gmail.com</a>

 <br />